SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 This bug was quickly patched.

 After the initial digitizing pass, some ponds required a second pass.
-Initially this second pass was only expected to include ponds the operator skipped, but due to the two discovered bugs, the second pass contained ponds with the following characteristics: ponds that were skipped and ponds lacking a selection key.
+Initially this second pass was only expected to include ponds the analyst skipped, but due to the two discovered bugs, the second pass contained ponds with the following characteristics: ponds that were skipped and ponds lacking a selection key.
 The 181 ponds marked for re-examination were loaded and examined by a